twtduck/GVSU-CIS641-One-Too-Self-Balancing-Tree/docs/software_requirements_specification_final.md

 # Change Management Plan

 Bringing this tool into your organization is meant to be simple and easy.
-For training, all that should be needed is a basic knowledge of Google Calendar and maybe a quick perusal of the README.md file.
+Organizations should present it as an alternative to using Google Calendar, and adoption should happen organically.
+For training, all that should be needed is a basic knowledge of Google Calendar and maybe a quick perusal of the
+README.md file.
 Organizations could also request a short webinar (less than an hour long) to get a better understanding of the application and its uses.
 To make distribution and integration with people's existing systems easier, a self-contained installer (including the required runtime and program files) should be developed.
 The github repository will remain public for the lifetime of the project, as it will not only be used for releasing updates, but also to give users a place they may report issues and get help or updates that fix them.

 # Traceability Links